umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Widgets/index.md

 - Image
 - Background Color
 - Text Color
-- Success Message Heading (This is the heading of the message that displays after a user has successfully created a user)
+- Success Message Heading (This is the heading of the message that displays after a user has successfully been created)
-- Success Message Text (This is the message that displays after a user has successfully created a user)
+- Success Message Text (This is the message that displays after a user has successfully been created)

 Here you see an example of how a register widget could look on the front-end.
 ![movePage.jpg](images/Regiseter-element.png)